UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 _Stratigraphic column visualization in Macrostrat's web interface_

-![All maps](./images/all-maps.jpeg) _TA1 output in the context of other maps in Macrostrat's web interface — including an existing representation of the same map._
+![All maps](./images/all-maps.jpeg) _TA1 output in the context of other maps in Macrostrat's web interface — including an already-ingested vector dataset for the same map._

 ## Provision of TA1 geologic maps to TA3